matthewscharles/instrument-maker/README.md

 # Current demo setup

+*Deken release coming soon.*

-We are currently focusing on Raspberry Pi/desktop but will be updating with instructions for Bela again soon (including the new IDE).
+We are currently focusing on Raspberry Pi/desktop setups, but will be updating with instructions for Bela again soon (including the new IDE).

 For anyone interested in trying the demo:

-Recommended: clone this repo using GitHub
+**Recommended: clone this repo**

 - Clone the repo to a local folder by opening a terminal:
   - `git clone https://github.com/matthewscharles/instrument-maker`
-  - On a Mac, you might be required to download developer tools.
-Note: there is no need to install Xcode.
+  - *On a Mac, you might be required to download developer tools.
+Note: there is no need to install Xcode.*

-Alternatively, click the green icon at
+Alternatively, click the green Clone or Download icon at the top of the [GitHub repo](https://github.com/matthewscharles/instrument-maker) to download a zip file.
+If doing so, you will need to download updates manually in the future.

 - Install [Pure Data](http://puredata.info/downloads)

   - On a Mac, you may need to right-click on the downloaded application to run it.

-- add the instrument-maker folder to the search path in Pure Data
+- Add the instrument-maker folder to the search path in Pure Data: click new, and browse to the folder you cloned to.

   ![](documentation/add-path.png)

   ![](documentation/add-path2.png)

-- look for im-current-objects.pd in the learning-examples folder
+- Look for im-current-objects.pd in the learning-examples folder

-- right-click on the objects found here to open help files.  make sure you press ctrl-E to enter edit mode!
+- Right-click on the objects found here to open help files.
+Make sure you press ctrl-E to enter edit mode!

 ![list of current objects](documentation/current-objects-pd.png)